-These Thai Ground Beef Lettuce Wraps are really good, you guys.
+These Whole30 Thai Lettuce Wraps are really good, you guys.
 I’ve been making them about once a month for years, and I get so excited every time I do.
-With just the right amount of heat and a burst of flavor from the Yai’s Thai Chili Garlic Sauce (it’s Whole30 Approved), it totally fends off food boredom – my biggest struggle during rounds of Whole30.
+With just the right amount of heat and a burst of flavor from the Yai’s Thai Chili Garlic Sauce (it’s Whole30 Approved), it totally shakes things up and fends off food boredom – my biggest struggle during rounds of Whole30.
 If you’ve got little kids or don’t like things spicy, just portion out a bit of beef before you mix in the chili garlic sauce, or leave it off completely and drizzle as much or as little as desired right on top of the wraps.
-Top the lettuce wraps with your favorites – avocado, tomato slices, cilantro, whatever you like!
+Then just top the lettuce wraps with your favorites – avocado, tomato slices, cilantro, whatever you like!
 I promise, this will be in your regular rotation, too.

 Thai Ground Beef Lettuce Wraps with Coconut Cauliflower Rice